Plumsail/forms-docs/SharePoint/how-to/form-dialog.rst

 .. title:: Open SharePoint form in dialog from another form

 .. meta::
-   :description: Open another SP form in dialog and pass parameters to it with JavaScript
+   :description: Open another SharePoint form in a dialog and pass parameters to it with JavaScript to populate fields

 How to open SharePoint form in dialog from another form and pass parameters with JavaScript
 ===============================================================================================